 There are far more effective and reliable natural alternatives to conventional antibiotics with little or no risk of exacerbation of existing conditions, harmful interactions and any risk.
 Although it may not be overtly harmful to healthy individuals drinking absolutely and properly prepared, on a limited basis no more than 2 to 3 times a week.
 It should be avoided when immune compromise is suspected.
 In answer to my first question whether I feel SomaVeda® Thai Yoga Practitioner should use or recommend to themselves or clients as a remedy?
 My overall vote is a NO as there are more readily available low to no risk alternatives for the same benefits.
 More Hype than help.
 Maybe in an “There is nothing else available” type of scenario.
+Additionally, we teach several proven antibiotic and or infectious disease treatment alternatives to all SomaVeda® students in class.
 As to whether we recommend Kombucha for use during our SomaVeda® programs?
 Again the answer is a no on using or making during programs… First of all we have a “NO ALCOHOL” policy for campus and since the majority of Kombucha products have varying amounts of alcohol it would not be suitable.
 Lastly, The risk is unpredictable from person to person and any use of Kombucha should be closely monitored for possible risk factors.